 Simulated Contaminants - Detection Assessment

-Next we evaluated how well contaminants were detected.
-Using simulated sequencing data from individual genomes we generated contaminant datasets by combining subsets of simulatd data from two organisms at defined proportions, with the larger proportion representing the microbial material and smaller proportion the contaminant.
+Finally, contaminant detection was assessed using simulated sequencing data from individual genomes.
+Contaminant datasets were developed by combining subsets of simulatd data from two organisms at defined proportions, with the larger proportion representing the microbial material and smaller proportion the contaminant.
 We simulated contaminant datasets as pairwise combinations of representative genomes from 8 of the genera used in the baseline assessment section of the study (Table [tab:contam_table]).
 For all of the genomes selected for the detection assessment study, the estimated proportion of material assigned to the correct species was 0.98 (Table [tab:contam_table]).

 The minimum contaminant proportion detected was 10×10-3 and 10×10-4 for most pairwise comparisons with a few notable exceptions.
 When Yersina was the simulated contaminant the minimum detected proportion was 0.1 for all material strains (Table [tab:contam_min_table]).
 Conversely, contaminants were detected at lower proportions, 10×10-8, when Yersinia was contaminated with E. coli as well as when S. enterica and E. coli contaminated with B. anthracis.